debops/debops/docs/defaults-detailed.rst

   wildcards and regexp matches.

-  The list can also be empty (but needs to be defined) in which case the configuration it is included in will be named ``default``.
+  The list can also be empty (but needs to be defined) in which case the configuration it is included in will be named :file:`default`.

 ``filename``
   Optional, string.
-  Alternative name of the nginx configuration file in :file:`/etc/nginx/sites-available/` directory.
-The suffix ``.conf`` will be added automatically.
-Can be used to distinguish between different versions of the same configuration.
+  Alternative name of the nginx configuration file under the :file:`/etc/nginx/sites-available/` directory.
+The suffix :file:`.conf` will be added automatically.
+This can be used to distinguish different server configurations for the same ``item.name``.
 For example separate configuration for HTTP and HTTPS.

 ``enabled``
   Optional, boolean.
 Defaults to ``True``.
-  Determines if symlink to server configuration is present in :file:`/etc/nginx/sites-enabled/` directory.
+  Specifies if the configuration should be enabled by creating a symlink in :file:`/etc/nginx/sites-enabled/`.

 ``state``
   Optional, string.
 Defaults to ``present``.